 Being able to eliminate what the body doesn't require is essential to health.
 In traditional systems of medicine, such as Ayurvedic and Traditional Chinese Medicine, opening the routes of elimination is the most important single step to achieving and establishing health.

-For example, having proper bowel movements and breathing effectively need to be part of every health-building plan.
+For example, having proper bowel movements every day and breathing effectively need to be part of every health-building plan.
 Many people find that once they are able to eliminate toxins from their body, many other symptoms resolve.
+Check out my blog on Eliminating Toxins - Top 5 Things to Remember for more information.

 4th Step - Regular Movement